NIH Clinical Center Senior Staff

 Dr. Masur is well known for his expertise in HIV-related opportunistic infections.
 His department has published many pivotal studies related in particular to pneumocystis pneumonia.
 He is the co-editor of the NIH-CDC-IDSA Guidelines for Management of Opportunistic Infections in Adults and Adolescents with HIV Infections, Co-Editor of the textbook AIDS Therapy, and is Past President, Infectious Diseases Society of America.
 He is also well known in the field of critical care related to infectious diseases, and is the co-chair of IDSA-SCCM Guidelines on Prevention of Intravenous Catheter infections and Evaluation of Fever in the ICU.

-Dr. Masur is Clinical Professor of Medicine at George Washington University and holds appointments at the University of Maryland and the Washington Hospital Center as well.
+Dr. Masur holds appointments at the University of Maryland and the Washington Hospital Center.

 Selected Honors and Awards